 Athens, 29 January 2020

-The International Institute for Cyber Security (CSI INSTITUTE) is informing citizens – internet users, of an attempt at a well-known method of financial fraud to lend at low interest rates and fast financing-disbursement.
+The International Institute for Cyber Security (CSI INSTITUTE) is informing citizens – internet users, of an attempt at a well-known method of financial fraud involving low-interest rate loan and fast financing-disbursement.

 The International Institute for Cyber Security (CSI INSTITUTE) notes that both these ads and messages are in no way originated by credit institutions or credit providers.